Find out when you can apply for Belgian citizenship, and the conditions and processes for applying.

-The difference between the B and C permits is that after you are registered in the civil registry as a C-permit holder, you are entitled to certain types of social welfare assistance that do not apply to others.
+The difference between the B and C permits is that after registration, you can access certain types of social welfare assistance that don’t apply to others.

 EU long-term residency status: Electronic residence card type D

-Holders of the D permit are allowed to leave the Belgian territory for a maximum period of six continuous years if they remain in the EU during that period.
-In addition, the D permit-holder is allowed to leave the EU for 12 consecutive months without losing their residency right.
+Holders of the D permit can leave the Belgian territory for a maximum period of six continuous years if they remain in the EU during that period.
+In addition, the D permit-holder can leave the EU for 12 consecutive months without losing their residency right.

-If you hold a Belgian Blue card, you will also be eligible for long-term residence after five years of uninterrupted stay in Belgium and be able to obtain the D card as above.
-However, if you have lived in other EU member states on the basis of a Blue Card, these years can also be taken into account for the calculation of the five-year period, as long as you spent the two years preceding the application in Belgium.
+If you hold a Belgian Blue card, you are also eligible for long-term residence after five years of uninterrupted stay in Belgium and be able to obtain the D card.
+However, if you lived in other EU member states with a Blue Card, these years can also be taken into account for the calculation of the five-year period, as long as you spent the two years preceding the application in Belgium.